England boss Gareth Southgate to check on Phil Foden ahead of Hungary clash

 England manager Gareth Southgate will check on the availability of Phil Foden ahead of Tuesday’s Nations League game with Hungary at Molinuex.

-The 22-year-old Foden missed the recent fixtures with Hungary, Germany and Italy after testing positive for coronavirus.
+The 22-year-old Foden missed the recent fixtures with Hungary, Germany and Italy after testing positive for Covid.

 “We’ve got to chat with our physical performance guys and our medical team really, because he’s back into training but there’s a reality of how much conditioning he’s had over the last three weeks and what our expectation of him could be,” Southgate said of Foden.